-Recognizing that rural communities offer solutions to pressing environmental problems, the Autonomous Group for Environmental Research (GAIA in Spanish), a Mexican NGO, was created in 1998 to promote decentralized and sustainable landscape management and the wellbeing of farming communities in Oaxaca.
+Recognizing that rural communities offer solutions to pressing environmental problems, Mexican NGO Autonomous Group for Environmental Research (GAIA), was created in 1998 to promote decentralized and sustainable landscape management and the wellbeing of farming communities in Oaxaca.

 Soil fertility and water conservation are key elements of the agroecological practices promoted by GAIA.
 Through simple methodologies, GAIA provides training and technical support to a network of farmer-trainers on how to take care of soils and water.
 This is not a traditional top-down extension system, where a professional agronomist tells farmers what to do; it relies mainly on the capacity of peasant organizations to conduct research and disseminate agroecology practices themselves, in partnership with small farmers’ cooperatives.

 GAIA is expanding this work in numerous communities, building bio-input (natural fertilizer) plants which multiply microorganisms that accelerate soil recovery.
 The availability of bio-inputs can help accelerate scaling up agroecology by reducing the time necessary to improve soil health and increase crop yields.

 In addition to supporting the production capabilities of Mexican farmers, the soil and water health and landscape management approach promoted by GAIA is also key to mitigating climate change.
 Through its work, GAIA helps create climate-resilient ecosystems, restores the link between agrobiodiversity and wild landscapes; ensures sustainable production and consumption by smallholders; and strengthens community-led resource management.